Tips for Maximizing Your Progressive Insurance Claim Settlement

 - In 2012, the company was heavily criticized online and many of its customers threatened to cancel their coverage for how it handled the claims filed by the family of Kaitlynn Fisher, a woman who was hit and killed by a red light driver who ran a red light in Baltimore.

-- In 2016, federal class-action lawsuit against Progressive Insurance was settled to pay out more than $8 million to 4,300 Massachusetts residents in an ongoing dispute over insurance coverage.
+- In 2016, a federal class-action lawsuit against Progressive Insurance was settled to pay out more than $8 million to 4,300 Massachusetts residents in an ongoing dispute over insurance coverage.

 - In 2016, Progressive reached a settlement with New Mexico policyholders over allegations surrounding Uninsured and Underinsured Motorist Coverage (UM Coverage).